AjjMC/ajjgui/README.md

 The datapack provides the following features:

-* NBT standard for quick and easy creation of advanced item-based GUIs
+* NBT tag standard for quick and easy creation of advanced item-based GUIs
 * Completely in-game workflow, with the entire datapack being a black box that the mapmaker can ignore
 * Robust design, support for multiplayer, including personalized GUIs, and no interference with player inventories
 * Complete documentation, in-game tutorial and demos